 There are many off-page activities that you can use like image posting, bookmarking, classified, pdf submission, etc. We are not going into these activities individually but will focus on key ones.

 You can tie up with affiliate marketing agencies or influencers to help in sales.
 They have a system of their own and show your product or service on their site.
 This helps in link building and also sales.

 The rates charged by these affiliate marketers are generally high but help you in finding and connecting with new users that you might not be able to do so on your own.

 Guest blogging is a good step to building a brand and backlinks.
 Find bloggers who work in the same sector as you are and connect with them to publish guest blogs.
 These bloggers charge some money to publish these guest blogs.

 Posting on social media also helps in off-page as they create no-follow links.
 Not all links in the link profile need to do follow, and some no-follow is also required.
 These social media posts help in building these no-follow links.

 You can also approach influencers on social media and ask them to endorse your product or service.
 These influencers have a good following around them and know the industry or sector in depth.
 Make sure the influencers have a following in your sector before you finalize them for marketing.

 We are not diving deep into social media, as this article focuses primarily on SEO.

-We have the best eCommerce SEO experts available in the industry who deliver guaranteed ranking in a very short period.
+We have the best eCommerce SEO experts in Delhi available in the industry who deliver guaranteed ranking in a very short period.
 Our SEO strategies are custom designed as per the sector and the products with room for continuous improvement and correction.
 We share monthly reports at the end of the month that covers the activities done, results achieved and the plan for the next month.

 Feel free to use images in our website by simply providing a source link to the page they are taken from.